 This position in the Office of Thesis and Dissertation Review has the primary function of reviewing and approving documents submitted by graduate students as a final step in the graduation process.

 Please see Staff Compensation Structure or Skilled Crafts and Service Maintenance Compensation Schedule for salary ranges.
 For salary grade UC, these positions are "Unclassified" and salary ranges are determined by the hiring department.

-The University Libraries provide their communities of users an ongoing, creative and technologically advanced library program.
+The University Libraries provide their communities of users an ongoing, creative and technologically advanced program.